irarainey/beeching/README.md

-    -r, --resource-types  The types of the resources to axe -g, --resource-group  The resource group of the resources to axe -e, --exclude         The name of the resources to exclude from the axe -f, --force           Force the axe to delete the resources -y, --yes             Skip the confirmation prompt
+    -r, --resource-types  The types of the resources to axe -g, --resource-group  The resource group of the resources to axe -e, --exclude         The name of the resources to exclude from the axe -f, --force           Force the axe to delete the resources if locked -y, --yes             Skip the confirmation prompt
     -q, --quiet           Do not show any output
     -w, --what-if         Show which resources would face the axe